 The major provides training in both theoretical and applied psychology.
 It is designed to meet the needs of students seeking careers in psychology or other natural or social sciences.
 It also meets the needs of students seeking a better understanding of human behavior as a means of furthering individual and career goals in other areas.
-Psychology majors and others are urged to discuss course selections in psychology with members of the department to help insure appropriate course selection.
+Psychology majors and others are urged to discuss course selections in psychology with members of the department to help ensure appropriate course selection.

 The B.A.
 Degree

-To earn the B.A. degree, students must complete 32 semester hours in psychology including PSY 110, 331,336, and one additional course with a laboratory (PSY 424, 432, or 433, and four additional PSY courses.
+To earn the B.A. degree, students must complete 32 credits in psychology including PSY 110, 331, 336, and one additional course with a laboratory (PSY 424, 432, or 433, and four additional PSY courses.
 A statistics course of at least 3 credits is also required.
 No more than two of the elective PSY courses can be from PSY 412, 448, 449, independent study, internship, or honors courses.

 The B.S.
 Degree

-To complete the B.S. degree, students must complete 32 semester hours in psychology and statistics as described for the B.A. and take the following additional courses:
+To complete the B.S. degree, students must complete 32 credits in psychology and statistics as described for the B.A. and take the following additional courses:

 - Three of the following Natural Science courses from at least two prefixes: BIO 110, 111, 323, 338; CHEM 122/123, 124/125; NEURO 210, 211; PHYS 225, 226